There is a surprising physical explanation for why flamingos stand on one leg.

 A flamingo with two legs in the water will lose between 140 and 170 percent more body heat than an identical flamingo standing on one leg in the water.
 The flamingo that succeeds in learning the preferred behavior—standing on one leg—has more time to spend in the water, where it can feed, groom, explore, and so on.

 Simply put, a flamingo that masters the art of standing on one leg has a greater chance of survival and further evolution than its two-legged counterparts.
-Flamingos may not be able to differentiate between the importance of standing on one leg in the water and in the air; instead, it appears to be a behavior that flamingos engage in regardless of their environment.
+It's possible that flamingos don't have enough intelligence to realize that it's crucial to stand on one leg when in the water but not so much when in the air; instead, it seems to be a behavior that flamingos engage in regardless of their surroundings.
 And, as far as science can tell, standing on one leg isn't a genetic trait but rather something learned from an early age and instilled in her young by the flamingo mother.

 It seems that the flamingo's success is not hindered by the fact that they spend a lot of time standing on one leg, even when doing so isn't optimal (on dry land).
-The 'advantageous' behavior of standing on one leg only provides an advantage while in the water, illustrating how behavioral adaptations are often clumsy, inelegant solutions in biology.
+Behavioral adaptations are often clumsy, inelegant solutions in biology, such as how the 'advantageous' behavior of standing on one leg only provides an advantage while in the water.
 However, maybe the flamingo's balancing act on land is more beneficial than we think; maybe this is the ideal behavior.

 The fact that the physics that governs the biology of every warm-blooded animal can help us make sense of certain aspects of behavioral ecology is a spectacular aspect of our reality.
 Although genetics play a huge role in shaping evolution, learned behaviors can prove decisive at times.
 Flamingos' peculiar one-legged stance defies all attempts at genetic explanation.
 For that You can get back to your house using only physics.